Dufran/pyqt-color-picker/README.md

     ```

 Build process is present in GA workflow `build.yml`
-it build executable for linux,mac, windows on each tag that match pattern "v\*"
+it build executable for linux,mac,windows on each tag that match pattern "v\*"

 ## Summary and comparison with electron